FREQUENTLY ASKED QUESTIONS

 Making an Appointment

 You may cancel or postpone your appointment 24 hours before the session without any fees.
-For cancellation within 24 hours, there will be no replacement of that paid session.

 Other Related Questions